bwt-dev/bwt/contrib/nodejs-ffi/README.md

 # bwt-daemon

-Programmatically manage the Bitcoin Wallet Tracker daemons.
+A library for programmatically controlling the Bitcoin Wallet Tracker daemons using the bwt ffi interface.

 ### Install